SLA vs. SLS: Comparing Plastic 3D Printing Technologies

 SLS builds accurate prototypes and functional product parts, fast.
 One consideration to keep in mind: With SLS 3D printing, no support structures are required allowing for the option to include multiple parts into a single build; an economical solution when you need a large volume of 3D-printed parts.

-SLA materials are considered photopolymers, aka thermoset resins that are in liquid form.
+SLA materials are considered photopolymers, or thermoset resins that are in liquid form.
 SLA boasts the broadest selection of 3D-printable plastics with an impressive range of mechanical properties.
 Some of our thermoplastic-like materials include:

 SLS materials originate as thermoplastic powders.
 In comparison to SLA materials, SLS material can build durable end-use parts.
 Some options include: